-Target audience: People who want to get a handle on their money and reach financial freedom.)
+Target audience: People who want to get a handle on their money and reach financial freedom.

-- In your sidebar
+- In the sidebar

-- At the bottom of your page
+- At the very bottom of the page

-There are several options, but don’t use all of them on the same page.
+Don’t put too many lead magnets on the same page.
 It looks spammy and will drive traffic away from your website.